The COVID-19 impact on the lives of many business owners, including digital nomads and entrepreneurs, has been substantial.

 But unfortunately, during COVID-19 and the lockdown phase, productivity experienced a massive hit — especially because the minds of people in all corners of the world were filled with chaos and tension.
 It is true that being a digital nomad during the lockdown phase of COVID-19 was very difficult.

 But many new revelations came up.
 Many experienced digital nomads were reportedly seen helping locals and other digital nomads without any inhibitions.
-To those digital nomads with a philanthropic desire, this meant a great fulfillment despite the difficult times everyone was facing.
+To those digital nomads with a philanthropic desire, this meant a great fulfillment despite the difficult times that everyone was facing.

 The future of digital nomads